- 1. Name of the medicinal product

 There is no antidote for enzalutamide.
 In the event of an overdose, treatment with enzalutamide should be stopped and general supportive measures initiated taking into consideration the half-life of 5.8 days.
 Patients may be at increased risk of seizures following an overdose.

 Pharmacotherapeutic group: anti-androgen, hormone antagonists and related agents, ATC code: L02BB04

 Prostate cancer is known to be androgen sensitive and responds to inhibition of androgen receptor signalling.
 Despite low or even undetectable levels of serum androgen, androgen receptor signalling continues to promote disease progression.
 Stimulation of tumour cell growth via the androgen receptor requires nuclear localization and DNA binding.
 Enzalutamide is a potent androgen receptor signalling inhibitor that blocks several steps in the androgen receptor signalling pathway.
 Enzalutamide competitively inhibits binding of androgens to androgen receptors, inhibits nuclear translocation of activated receptors and inhibits the association of the activated androgen receptor with DNA even in the setting of androgen receptor overexpression and in prostate cancer cells resistant to anti-androgens.
 Enzalutamide treatment decreases the growth of prostate cancer cells and can induce cancer cell death and tumour regression.
 In preclinical studies enzalutamide lacks androgen receptor agonist activity.

-In a phase 3 clinical trial of patients who failed prior chemotherapy with docetaxel, 54% of patients treated with enzalutamide, versus 1.5% of patients who received placebo, had at least a 50% decline from baseline in PSA levels.
+In a phase 3 clinical trial (AFFIRM) of patients who failed prior chemotherapy with docetaxel, 54% of patients treated with enzalutamide, versus 1.5% of patients who received placebo, had at least a 50% decline from baseline in PSA levels.